-Learn more about Culture Management and how with ZOKRI you define, share and manage a high performing culture as and create a huge competitive advantage.
+Learn more about organizational culture and how you can define, create and manage a high performing culture and create the ultimate source of competitive advantage.

 In his book The Culture Code, Daniel Coyle points out that “group culture is one of the most powerful forces on the planet.
 We sense its presence inside successful businesses, championship teams, and thriving families, and we sense when it’s absent or toxic”.

 So rather than culture being important, it could be argued that having a strong company culture is existential.
 Why existential?
 One of the key reasons being that to thrive in the long-term most organizations need to continually find new ways of using the knowledge within teams to unlock value for customers, with value coming in many forms.
 E.g. Creativity, innovation or problem solving.